 C. Consultation.

-(1) If the [supervisor] certified dietary manager (CDM) is not a dietitian, the individual shall receive regularly scheduled consultation from a registered licensed dietitian [or other qualified person].
+(1) If the [supervisor] certified dietary manager (CDM) is not a dietitian, the individual shall receive regularly scheduled consultation from a licensed registered dietitian [or other qualified person].

 (2) The certified dietary manager has the education, training, and experience to competently perform the responsibilities of a dietary manager and has proven this by passing a nationally recognized credentialing exam and fulfilling the requirements needed to maintain certified status.

-(3) The CDM, Certified Food Protection Professionals (CFPP) also demonstrates specific competency in the area of food protection and sanitation.
+(3) The CDM and Certified Food Protection Professionals (CFPP) demonstrate specific competency in the area of food protection and sanitation.
 In all [instances] instances, sufficient consultation shall be provided to fulfill all required responsibilities.

 [(2)] (4) There shall be a signed agreement between the facility and the consultant dietitian specifying hours and frequency of service responsibilities, and registration number if applicable.
-In all cases, there shall be an adequate number of registered dietitian service hours consistent with the needs of the residents.
-The hours of coverage specified are for clinical services only, such that a registered dietitian being utilized for food service production would require additional hours for that food service production activity.